Nesrine Houili

 Nesrine Houili (نسرين حويلي; born 27 August 2003) is an Algerian road and track cyclist who currently competes under the Algerian national team.
 She previously competed for UCI Continental team Canyon-SRAM Generation during the 2023 season.

+Career

 Houili has found success in African competitions, winning medals in the African Road Championships and competing in the 2023 Africa Games.
 Houili competed in 2023 at the professional level, entering events such as the Princess Anna Vasa Tour and the Giore della Toscana.

 Houili was selected to represent Algeria in the road race at the 2024 Summer Olympics.
 She participated, but failed to finish.